-Why wasting time and resources trying to develop something that industry experts have already done and are offering to you with a cherry on top?
-Relying on a ready-made product empowers you to switch focus from pocking around the technical issues to handling business operations and building strong relationships with clients.
+Why waste time and resources trying to develop something that industry experts have already done and offer you with a cherry on top?
+Relying on a ready-made payment gateway empowers you to switch focus from pocking around technical issues to handling business operations and building strong relationships with clients.

 Why choose white label PSP by Corefy

-We’ve been gathering insights on the best practices in payments for more than ten years, developing and bringing payment products to the markets worldwide.
-This knowledge is what our white label PSP is based on.
+We’ve been gathering insights on the best payment practices for more than ten years, developing and bringing payment products to markets worldwide.
+This knowledge is what our white label payment service provider is based on.

 The essence of our offering is a combination of Corefy’s payment and payout capabilities with a feature-rich white label merchant back office.

-With this product, you can roll out your own branded solution to the market and earn money by setting up fees for any service you decide to provide, be it incoming or outgoing transactions.
+With this payment gateway, you can roll out your own branded solution to the market and earn money by setting up fees for any service you decide to provide, be it incoming or outgoing transactions.

-Another great source of income our white label PSP gives you is FX rates.
+Another great source of income our white label payment service provider gives you is FX rates.
 All transactions involving currency conversion will be processed according to the exchange rates selected by you.

 White label merchant portal allows running multiple businesses conveniently, having separate commerce accounts and individual settings for each of them.
 You and your merchants can keep track of funds available on the accounts in multiple currencies in real time.
 Auto-generated detailed monthly reports help with monitoring and controlling cashflows.

-Although our white label PSP reminds us of a life ring for aspiring payment companies, we don’t just toss it and watch.
-We’re always there to help with onboarding, offer technical assistance, implement new features or establish new connections clients require.
+Although our white label payment service provider reminds us of a life ring for aspiring online payment companies, we don’t just toss it and watch.
+We’re always there to help with onboarding, offer technical assistance, implement new features, and establish new connections and payment flows clients require.